kubetrain-io/website/content/departures/lausanne.md

 weight: 35
 ---

-The event is coordinated by the
+The purchasing is coordinated by the
 [Association "Cloud Native Suisse Romande"](https://cloud-native-romandy.ch/events/kubetrain/).
 Tickets are purchased on your own.

 **Status:** {{< badge text="Registration open" icon="star" >}}